 Change in circumstances

-Please only report changes and send evidence to us if you already claim Housing Benefit and/or Council Tax Support.
+Please only report changes and send evidence if you already claim Housing Benefit and/or Council Tax Support.

 If you claim benefits and your circumstances change you need to tell us as soon as possible.

 Telling us about changes as soon as they happen means your claim will be updated and you will receive the correct amount of benefit.

 It is important you tell us about any changes as soon as possible, at least within one calendar month of when the change happened.
 If you do not tell us about any changes the amount of benefit you receive could be too much or not enough.

 If you delay in reporting changes to us, you could be paid too much benefit.
 This is known as an overpayment and you will need to pay back the amount of benefit you were not entitled to.
 It may also mean you are underpaid what you are entitled to and not get all the help available to you.

 - Tell us about the change using our change in circumstances form.